 Youth Explosion to be offered virtually on Saturday, November 14

 Youth Explosion, a ministry conference for middle school and high school students formerly held at Willoughby Hills Friends Church, will be offered this year on Saturday, Nov.
 14 through a remote platform and hosted by Malone University.
-Moving the conference to online was necessary to comply with protocols from the Center for Disease Control to reduce the spread of COVID-19.
+Moving the conference to an online format was necessary to comply with protocols from the Centers for Disease Control to reduce the spread of COVID-19.